-For cases in the regular and complex streams, the registrar's office will determine at the outset whether the case will proceed by way of written submissions or an oral hearing.
+For cases in the regular stream, the registrar's office will determine at the outset whether the case will proceed by way of written submissions or an oral hearing.
 If the registrar's office refers the case to the specialty stream, the WCAT panel will determine the method of hearing.